IEEE-UH-Manoa/sab.ieeeatuhm.com/_drafts/budget-briefing-2014-10-23.md

 * "Money was lost between gross tuition and net tuition, where did that money go?"
 * "Who is in control of the University?"
 * "Why should people come to University of Hawai’i at Manoa?"

 #### Announcement of a Speaker in POST 723 on next week Wednesday at 1:00 PM.
+(Anyone remember the name of the speaker?)